RyC37/crypto-monitor/README.md

 ## Project Goal
-This is a project uses AWS Lambda and Comprehend to monitor cryptocurrency prices in real-time, and analyse sentiment score of each crypto currency on Tweeter.
+This is a project uses AWS Lambda and Comprehend to monitor cryptocurrency prices in real-time, and analyze sentiment score of each cryptocurrency on Tweeter.

 ## Architecture
 The architecture for the pipeline is shown below.